PyPSA/atlite/README.rst

 * Hydroelectric inflow (simplified)
 * Heating demand (based on the degree-day approximation)

-As of 2017 REAtlite is under heavy development and therefore it is recommended to use caution when using it in a production environment.
+As of 2018 Atlite is under heavy development and therefore it is recommended to use caution when using it in a production environment.

 Citation for Aarhus University RE